hazelcast/hazelcast-docker/README.md

 ```

 Note that:
+* With 5.0 release, `HZ_LICENSE_KEY` enviroment variable is not usable anymore to configure Hazelcast license key.
+Please use `HZ_LICENSEKEY` environment variable like above commands.
-* This example assumes unencrypted communication channels for IMDG members and clients.
+* This example assumes unencrypted communication channels for Hazelcast members and clients.
 Hazelcast allows you to encrypt socket level communication between Hazelcast members and between Hazelcast clients and members.
 Refer to [this section](https://github.com/hazelcast/hazelcast-docker#tls_enabled-hazelcast-enterprise-only) to learn about enabling TLS/SSL encryption.

 ### Management Center Hello World